We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The Epstein-Barr virus (EBV) is a member of the herpes virus family, and it is one of the most common viruses to infect humans around the world.
-The Centers for Disease Control and Prevention report that as many as 95 percent of U.S. adults between ages 35 and 40 have been infected with EBV at some point in their lives (CDC).
+The Epstein-Barr virus (EBV) is a member of the herpes virus family.
+It’s one of the most common viruses to infect people around the world.

-The Epstein-Barr virus test is a blood test used to identify an EBV infection.
-The test detects the presence of antibodies, which are proteins that your body’s immune system releases in response to a harmful substance, called an antigen.
+Antibodies are proteins that your body’s immune system releases in response to a harmful substance called an antigen.
 Specifically, the EBV test is used to detect antibodies to EBV antigens.
-The test can detect both a current infection and one that occurred in the past.
+The test can find both a current and past infection.

-Your doctor may order this test if you show any of the signs and symptoms of infectious mononucleosis.
+Your doctor may order this test if you show any of the signs and symptoms of mono.
 Symptoms typically last for one to four weeks, but they can last up to three to four months in some cases.
 They include:

 Your doctor may also take into account your age and other factors when deciding whether or not to order the test.
-Mononucleosis is most common in teens aged 15 to 17 because it spreads most easily through contact with saliva.
-For this reason, it is sometimes called the “kissing disease.”
+Mono is most common in teens and young adults between the ages of 15 and 24.

-The EBV test is a blood test performed by a nurse at your doctor’s office or an outpatient clinical laboratory.
+The EBV test is a blood test.
+During the test, blood is drawn at your doctor’s office or at an outpatient clinical laboratory (or hospital lab).
 Blood is drawn from a vein, usually on the inside of your elbow.
-The blood draw involves the following steps:
+The procedure involves the following steps:

 - The puncture site is cleaned with an antiseptic.

-- A nurse wraps an elastic band around your upper arm to make your vein swell with blood.
+- An elastic band is wrapped around your upper arm to make your vein swell with blood.

-- A needle is gently inserted into the vein to collect blood in an attached vial or tube.
+- A needle is gently inserted into your vein to collect blood in an attached vial or tube.

 - The elastic band is removed from your arm.